Kidepo Valley National Park: Giraffe

 During the 1960s Kidepo had a sustainable Rothschild giraffe population of over 400 animals.
 By 1992 this had been poached down to only three animals, including a single female.
 In 1997 Warden Peter Möller obtained funding from the Frankfurt Zoological Society to translocate giraffes from Kenya's Lake Nakuru National Park.
 One female died in the holding facility in Lake Nakuru.
 Two females and one male were flown to Kidepo.
 In Kidepo one male was eaten by lions shortly after being released.

+Fourteen additional giraffes were brought to Kidepo in August 2018, bringing the estimated total population to 48.
+The animals were brought from Murchison Falls National Park, where oil drilling was expected to threaten wildlife.The reintroduction appeared to be successful, as the population grew to 89 animals by 2022.

+Kob

+Hundreds of kob were translocated to Kidepo.
+More than 100 animals were brought from Murchison in 2017.
+In 2023 a further 200 were translocated from Kabwoya Wildlife Reserve.

+Rhinoceros

+Rhinoceros had existed in the Kidepo area until they were poached to extinction.
+In the seven years leading up to 1978, the population dwindled from 50 to 16, and the last specimen was seen in 1983.
+In March 2026 UWA translocated four southern white rhinos from Ziwa Rhino Sanctuary to a boma within Kidepo, with support from Global Conservation, Uganda Conservation Foundation, and other private organizations.
+Additional animals were expected to be brought to Kidepo, including some from Kenya, where Ziwa's first also originated.